All Episodes

 And don't forget Chuck Schumer.

-Here's another scandal of Republicans didn't pursue.
+Here's another scandal the Republicans didn't pursue.

-Schumer's staffer goes out and purloins social security number for the purposes of getting his credit report.
+Schumer's staffer goes out and purloins Social Security number for the purposes of getting his credit report.

 They were going to make it public.